-This action continues in effect the action that decreased the assessment obligation imposed on handlers.
+This action decreases the assessment obligation imposed on handlers.
 Assessments are applied uniformly on all handlers, and some of the costs may be passed on to producers.
 However, decreasing the assessment rate reduces the burden on handlers, and may reduce the burden on producers.
 In addition, the committee's meeting was widely publicized throughout the California olive industry and all interested persons were invited to attend the meeting and participate in committee deliberations on all issues.
 Like all committee meetings, the December 5, 2007, meeting was a public meeting and all entities, both large and small, were able to express views on this issue.
+Finally, interested persons are invited to submit information on the regulatory and informational impacts of this action on small businesses.

 This action imposes no additional reporting or recordkeeping requirements on either small or large California olive handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.
-In addition, as noted in the initial regulatory flexibility analysis, USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this rule.